Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4) + (6)
 </pre>

-A cube has 6 sides, so the two-dimensional and three-dimensional lines are multiplied by 6.
-This could be shown graphically by connecting green lines on 6 sides, but it is unnecessary as you should understand what is happening.
+A cube has six sides, so the two-dimensional and three-dimensional lines are multiplied by 6.
+This could be shown graphically by connecting green lines on six sides, but it is unnecessary as you should understand what is happening.

 <br /><br />